nik02033/SeatView/README.md

 ```bash
 python SeatView.py
 ```
+License

+This script is released under the MIT License.
+See the LICENSE file for more details.

 Disclaimer

 This script is intended for educational and personal use.
 Use it responsibly and respect ASU's terms of service and policies.